When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 you revisit those stories,

-right, to build a platform to
+To build a platform to move you

-move you to the next level, kind
+to the next level, kind of share

-of share with that, because I'm
+with that, because I'm sure we

-sure we have.
+have.

-And, and here's what makes this,
+And, and here's what makes this

 this session amazing as well,